What is the Decarboxylation of Cannabis?

 What Happens Without Decarboxylation?

-Ignore decarboxylation and you will only be left with some weak and lackluster cannabis.
-Decarboxylation is what turns cannabis psychoactive, however even without decarboxylation your cannabis will still have many health benefits.
+Decarboxylation is what turns cannabis psychoactive and the most bioavailable, however without decarboxylation your cannabis will still have some health benefits.

 Do We Need to Track the Amount of Decarboxylation?